Should you start a podcast? Here’s what you need to know.

-A year ago I had no idea I would become the Creator and Host of the Side Hustle Pro podcast and I probably would have laughed in your face had you suggested it.
+Three years ago I had no idea I would become the Creator and Host of the Side Hustle Pro podcast and I probably would have laughed in your face had you suggested it.
 I had no dreams of producing audio content.
-As a writer, I love sharing the stories of people who inspire me.
-But when I started interviewing people on my blog, I found myself having to edit down their answers (which didn’t do justice to their stories).
-Then, after all of my hard work, I realized people were just skimming through my blog posts without reading the whole thing.
-That’s when I began seriously looking into bringing my interviews to life through the Side Hustle Pro podcast.
-Now several months in, I want to share the steps I’ve taken and resources I’ve used so that you too can start your own podcast with no experience.
+Now almost two million downloads in, I want to share the steps I’ve taken and resources I’ve used so that you too can start your own podcast with no experience.

 Before you start investing in recording and editing tools, you need to decide on the topic and structure of your podcast.
 For me, this part was a bit more straightforward because I had already been interviewing dope women of color who were carving their own path.
 I wanted to change the narrative of entrepreneurship by featuring black woman business owners who started their business while working a 9 to 5 (aka side hustling).
 I searched high and low for podcasts that might touch on this topic and didn’t find any that answered the questions I wanted to know.
 So I had to create my vision.

-3. Name Your Podcast And Create Your Podcast Art
+Naming Your Podcast And Create Your Podcast Art:

 Name your podcast something memorable but keep in mind that you want someone who randomly comes across it to understand exactly what your podcast is about at first glance.
 This is not the time to get creative with spelling, because you also want people to be able to find you when they do a Google search.